timfayz/SEM/docs/guide.md

 If you subsequently discovered you have an elements you can replace mix on - do it and get rid of mix, if you don't leave it alone.

 ## Advanced workflow
-Before going further we need to introduce one of CSS preprocessors, because originally SEM is born using [LESS](lesscss.org) and then [Sass](sass-lang.com).
-Preprocessors provide some important features for SEM: `mixin`s, `@import`ing files and `extend`ing properties from one selector to another.
-If you have no installed preprocessor - play it online: [Sass](http://sassmeister.com/gist/fa30826e11bc858c9c93), [LESS](http://lesscss.org/less-preview/#%7B%22less%22%3A%22._mix%20%7B%5Cn%20%20%26%3Aextend(.element-1)%3B%5Cn%20%20%26%3Aextend(.element-2)%3B%5Cn%7D%5Cn%5Cn.element-1%20%7Bcolor%3A%20%23fff%3B%7D%5Cn.element-2%20%7Bbackground%3A%20blue%3B%7D%5Cn%5Cn%22%7D), [Stylus](https://learnboost.github.io/stylus/try.html).
-If you don't use preprocessors anyway go to [SEM and plain CSS]().
-No offense, but in the next examples we stick on [Sass](http://sass-lang.com/guide).
-You can do everything I'll show using LESS or Stylus as well.
-The one excerpt about Stylus - it can't `@extend` selectors prior to its declaration.
+Before going further, we need to introduce one of CSS preprocessors, because originally SEM is born using [LESS](lesscss.org) and then moved to [Sass](sass-lang.com).
+Preprocessors provide some important features for SEM: `mixin`s (kinda functions in programming languages), `@import`ing files and `extend`ing properties from one selector to another.
+If you have no pre-installed packages - play it online: [Sass](http://sassmeister.com/gist/fa30826e11bc858c9c93), [LESS](http://lesscss.org/less-preview/#%7B%22less%22%3A%22._mix%20%7B%5Cn%20%20%26%3Aextend(.element-1)%3B%5Cn%20%20%26%3Aextend(.element-2)%3B%5Cn%7D%5Cn%5Cn.element-1%20%7Bcolor%3A%20%23fff%3B%7D%5Cn.element-2%20%7Bbackground%3A%20blue%3B%7D%5Cn%5Cn%22%7D), [Stylus](https://learnboost.github.io/stylus/try.html).
+If you don't want to use preprocessors, go to [SEM and plain CSS]().
+In the next examples we stick with [Sass](http://sass-lang.com/guide).
+You can do totally the same using LESS or Stylus as well.
+The only exception about Stylus - it cannot `@extend` selectors prior to its declaration.

 ### Organizing mixes using Preprocessor
  As you remember we can `extend` selectors as follows: